There's a very effective vaccine that can stop you getting yellow fever if you're travelling to an area where the infection is found.

 The yellow fever vaccine provides lifelong protection for most people.

-Who can't have the yellow fever vaccine
+Who cannot have the yellow fever vaccine

 - people who are allergic to any of the ingredients in the vaccine, including people with an egg allergy